gurch101/gowebutils/docsrc/docs/Database/utilities.md

 }
 ```

-### Update
+### Update Operations

-The `Update` function updates a single record in a table.
-It takes a context, a database connection, a table name, an id and version, and a map of column names and values to update.
-It returns an error, if any.
-If the version does not match, a `ErrEditConflict` error is returned.
+#### Update By ID

+Updates a record with optimistic concurrency control using the version column.
+Returns `ErrEditConflict` if the version doesn't match (indicating the record was modified by another process).

 ```go
 func UpdateUser(ctx context.Context, db dbutils.DB, user *User) error {